The WebID Protocol & Browsers

 4. Browser Support & Benefits

 Here the user can see what persona he presents to the site or if he is anonymous.
 It also permits the user to change identity or to log out.
-The browser could then make use of the information found in the WebID profile, linked to from the X509 certificate, such as finding a link to a picture which can then be displayed, or linking to the account management page as shown above.
+The browser could then make use of the information found in the WebID profile, linked to from the X509 certificate, such as finding a link to a picture which could then be displayed, or linking to the account management page as shown above.

 This WebID anchor can then be used by browsers to improve the user experience